Sorry we couldn’t find anything

 NO REPRESENTATION, NO WARRANTY

-Galt & Taggart uses reasonable efforts to obtain information from reliable sources, but all Publications are provided on an "as is" basis without representation or warranty of any kind (neither express nor implied) and the Galt & Taggart disclaims liability for any Publication not being complete, accurate, suitable and relevant for the recipient.
-Specifically, the Galt & Taggart disclaims liability towards any subscriber, client, partner, supplier, counterparty and other recipients for:
+Galt & Taggart uses reasonable efforts to obtain information from reliable sources, but all Publications are provided on an "as is" basis without representation or warranty of any kind (neither express nor implied) and Galt & Taggart disclaims liability for any Publication not being complete, accurate, suitable and relevant for the recipient.
+Specifically, Galt & Taggart disclaims liability towards any subscriber, client, partner, supplier, counterparty and other recipients for:

-• the accuracy of any market quotations,
+• the accuracy of any market quotations;

-• any delay, inaccuracy, error, interruption or omission in providing market quotations, and
+• any delay, inaccuracy, error, interruption or omission in providing market quotations; and

 • any discontinuance of market quotations.

-If a Publication becomes outdated Galt & Taggart shall be under no obligation to;
+If a Publication becomes outdated Galt & Taggart shall be under no obligation to:

-• update the Publication,
+• update the Publication;

-• inform the recipients of a Publication, or
+• inform the recipients of a Publication; or

 • perform any other action.

-Any Publication may be personal to the author and may not reflect the opinion of the Galt & Taggart.
+Any Publication may be personal to the author and may not reflect the opinion of Galt & Taggart.
 Galt & Taggart reserves the right at its sole discretion to withdraw or amend any Publication or Information provided at any time without notice (prior or subsequent).

 INTERNET TRADING RISKS